learn-co-curriculum/node-curriculum-assignment-dependency-management-readme/README.md

-## Node Dependency Management
+# Node Dependency Management
 You've already learned how to build a small, single file application in Node.js - congrats!

 Now we'll discuss how to break up your app into smaller related chunks of code called modules to help keep things organized as your code base grows.

-###### Why modules?
+## Why modules?
 Think of your application as though it were a business.
 In the early stages when your team is small, having everyone work in the same room is totally reasonable.

 As your company scales and you hire employees to perform specific functions, you'll eventually need to organize your company into departments; each with its own special purpose (eg: sales, engineering, project management).

-Modules provide the same organizational structure and value for you application!
+Modules provide the same organizational structure and value for your application!

-###### Dependencies and NPM
+## Dependencies and NPM
-We'll introduce you to the concept of modules (which we'll sometimes refer to as packages) and dependencies by creating a basic app with Express; the popular Node web application framework.
+We'll introduce you to the concept of modules (which we'll sometimes refer to as packages) and dependencies by creating a basic app with Express - the popular Node web application framework.

 Express can be installed into your application via NPM, Node's package (module) management system.
-We can use the NPM command line tool that ships with node to install packages into our application from the npm registry.
+We can use the NPM command line tool that ships with Node to install packages into our application from the NPM registry.

 Let's use NPM to install our app's very first dependency: Express.